Countly/countly-mcp-server/TOOLS_CONFIGURATION.md

 // - alerts tools: ✗ not available (alerts plugin not in list)
 // - views tools: ✓ available (views plugin present)
 // - database tools: ✗ not available (dbviewer plugin not in list)
+// - drill tools: ✗ not available (drill plugin not in list)
 ```

 The server will automatically filter out tools for categories whose plugins are not installed, so you won't see them in the available tools list.
 However, checking `get_plugins` first allows you to: